trafiklab/trafiklab.se/content/api/gtfs-datasets/overview/static-data.md

 * In the tables below, the column 'available in dataset' will be bold if the field is always present and not bold if it is not always present.

+**An important note about ids**

+GTFS ids should always be treated as strings, even if they all seem to be numeric.
+They are only used to link rows between different files together, and may change on short notice.

 ### feed_info.txt

 | Field Name            | Type          | Available in dataset | Description                                    |